Innovation in Green

 As the first telecommunications carrier to join the board, I think we can bring some valuable insight.
 The amount of data moving across the network shows no sign of slowing down.
 Meeting that growing demand is job one.
 But we’re also thinking about how to deliver those services in an efficient, environmentally-conscious way.

 AT&T will be well represented on the board.
 Ross Bawcum, assistant vice president of IT in our newly-formed Technology Operations group, is the formal representative.
 But he’ll work closely with Eddie Schutter, the director of the AT&T Foundry innovation center in Plano, Texas.

 This is a project of personal interest to Eddie as you can see in the video interview.
 But it also reflects a focus on efficiency and environmental innovation the AT&T Foundry has embraced since its inception.

 Our AT&T Foundry location in Palo Alto, for example, received a “platinum” LEED® Certification (Leadership in Energy and Environmental Design) from the U.S. Green Building Council in 2012.

-This post originally appeared on the Innovation Space Blog.
+View this post on the Innovation Space blog.